matthew7j2014/pokemon-5e/campaign.md

 **The Horrible Realization:**

 *"The Stone Caravan encounter on Route 3?
 The Pokemon Center on Route 4?
 Your entry into Mt.
 Moon?
+Bringing the Clefairy out of the cave?
 Whichever route you chose, my guards had orders to let you through eventually."*

-*Her smile widens.*
+*She smirks.*

 *"You've been following a script, and you've played your parts beautifully."*